rwxrob/notes/Perfect bike collection.md

 Notice there is no "gravel" bike here.
 Most "gravel" riding is really just XC MTB riding that is better on a hardtail.
 Hell, Unbound had everyone running 2.1" MTB tires and full (albeit light) suspension on their drop-bar "gravel" bikes.
 Just call it cross country already!

-When an XC bike seems like overkill and slows me down the all-road Domane running my default 38c Maxxis Ramblers is better than most gravel bikes—especially with the much better gearing breadth and depth.
+When an XC bike seems like overkill and slows me down the all-road Domane running 38c Maxxis Ramblers is better than most gravel bikes—especially with the much better gearing breadth and depth.
 I drop most people riding gravel bikes on most gravel rides with light gravel but intense hills.
 The key is picking the right routes.